“On a scale of 1-4, how trustworthy [and influential] was each of the following sources you used [when purchasing a SaaS product]?”

-Again, proofing the impact of Product-Led Storytelling in generating users directly from content.
+Again, this proves the impact of Product-Led Storytelling in generating users directly from content.

-As per research by TrustRadius, B2B buyers have less trust in the claims of your marketing collaterals.
+As per research by TrustRadius, B2B buyers have less trust in the claims of your marketing collateral.
 However, if they can experience your product, this trust score shoots up.

 This new way of buying SaaS products — experiencing the tool first — further validates Product-Led Growth.